cjerzak/causalimages-software/README.md

 # plot the first band of the first image
 causalimages::image2(FullImageArray[1,,,1])
 ```
 We're using rather small image bricks around each long/lat coordinate so that this tutorial code is memory efficient.
-In practice, your images will be larger and you'll usually have to read them in from desk (with those instructions outlined in the `acquireImageRepFxn` function that you'll specify).
+In practice, your images will be larger and you'll usually have to read them in from desk (with those instructions outlined in the `acquireImageFxn` function that you'll specify).
 We have an example of that approach later in the tutorial.

-## Writing the `acquireImageRepFxn`
+## Writing the `acquireImageFxn`
 One important part of the image analysis pipeline is writing a function that acquires the appropriate image data for each observation.
-This function will be fed into the `acquireImageRepFxn` argument of the package functions.
+This function will be fed into the `acquireImageFxn` argument of the package functions.
 There are two ways that you can approach this: (1) you may store all images in `R`'s memory, or you may (2) save images on your hard drive and read them in when needed.
 The second option will be more common for large images.

-You will write your `acquireImageRepFxn` to take in two arguments: `keys` and `training`
+You will write your `acquireImageFxn` to take in two arguments: `keys` and `training`
 - `keys` is a character or numeric vector.
 Each value of `keys` refers to a unique image object that will be read in.
 If each observation has a unique image associated with it, perhaps `keys = 1:nObs`.
 In the example we'll use, multiple observations map to the same image.
 - `training` specifies whether to treat the images as in training mode or inference mode.
 This would be relevant if you wanted to randomly flip images around their left-right axis during training mode to prevent overfitting.

 ### When Loading All Images in Memory
 In this tutorial, we have all the images in memory in the `FullImageArray` array.
-We can write an `acquireImageRepFxn` function like so:
+We can write an `acquireImageFxn` function like so:
 ```
 acquireImageRepFromMemory <- function(keys, training = F){
   # here, the function input keys